The Children's Clinic of Conway and Greenbrier | News and Discussion

 Thanksgiving is less than 2 weeks away and all of us would like nothing better than to celebrate with our families without the need to worry about COVID-19.
 Unfortunately, over the last several weeks we have seen some record breaking case numbers both nationally and locally and our hospitals are getting closer to full capacity (remember, if you haven't received a flu vaccine, we strongly recommend you do so).
 For these reasons it is still important that we follow precautions to keep ourselves and our families safe.

 So what can we do?
-The CDC and the AAP have released recommendations (
+The CDC and the AAP have released recommendations (CDC recommendations and

 For some of us, celebrating virtually will be difficult to follow, especially with such an eventful and unprecedented year!
 If you do meet with friends and family (remember, meeting virtually is best), consider following some precautions to minimize everyone's risk.
 These can include celebrating outdoors (weather permitting), celebrating with a small group of people who have all followed CDC recommendations, requiring that everyone wear masks when not eating/drinking, limiting the time spent together, and only meeting in large, well ventilated rooms.